SteveBarnett/Remixing/_thinking/ai/the-reverse-centaurs-guide-to-life-after-ai.md

 - art is a communicative act.
 It is an attempt to transmit something that can’t be rationally or precisely conveyed, by an objectively very weird (but also very satisfying) means.
 - on average, AI art isn’t very good because it doesn’t communicate very much.
 - The generative AI doesn’t know anything about the big, numinous, irreducibly complex feeling in the artist’s head.
 The AI can’t know that.
-It’s a next-pixel-guessing statistical machine, not a mind reader.- The only reason the brushstrokes have the seeming of intent is that we haven’t ever encountered brushstrokes without intent.
+It’s a next-pixel-guessing statistical machine, not a mind reader.
+- The only reason the brushstrokes have the seeming of intent is that we haven’t ever encountered brushstrokes without intent.
 - Works are artistic to the extent that they a) convey something, that is b) meaningful, in c) the most intentional way possible.
 - remember, lower labor costs are the underlying value proposition of AI, the thing that justifies the hundreds of billions in investment for capital expenditures.